margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Looking for my passport feels like something I dread doing.
 It does not feel fun to search around for a passport; it feels like such a drag.
 Many items live on the to-do list, including this one, and this is the last I want to do.
 I drag my feet in doing it.
 Many items I'd rather do before it.

 ## Who was your favorite band or singer when you were young? ##
 My favorite bands were U2 and Coldplay.
 I lvoe U2's song, "It's a Beautiful Day".
-There's light refelcted in the music, and it speaks to people.
+There's light reflected in the music, and it speaks to people.
 I also love Coldplay's song, "Heaven has a Plan for You, God Put A Smile on Your Face".
 These two songs are popular songs, and uplift people in non-sexual ways.

 ## If you had a child who had done something very wrong, such as stealing, how would you punish them? ##
 If a child of mine had done something wrong, I would correct them and help them understand why committing that wrong is wrong.
 I would not make them feel ashamed of themselves; but rather, I would guide them to better ways of being and show them alternatives.
 I would punish them by showing another way of being, and ask them to reflect on the wrong, how they can be better, and why.
 I would trust that God is supplying all the childs needs through a righteous approach.